Cookie preferences

 Building allyship for a neuro-inclusive world.

-Neurodivergent children often face exclusion, in classrooms and beyond. #InclusiveDuniya is a ground-up initiative to nurture active allies for inclusion in schools and beyond.
-With open-access content, guided conversations, and capacity-building, we help people understand neurodiversity and enable them take practical action in their spaces - creating informed, enabling and inclusive communities.
+Neurodivergent students often face exclusion, while their families navigate atypical lives. #InclusiveDuniya is a ground-up initiative to nurture active allies for inclusion and meaningful support across the ecosystem.
+With open-access content, guided conversations, storytelling for advocacy and capacity-building, we help people understand neurodivergence so they can help create inclusive spaces.

 Overview